ethyca/fides-CICD-Quickstart/README.md

 ### Getting Started

-This repo serves as a full fledged example on how Fides can be used in CI/CD pipelines.
-In this example, we show a flow where a database is built in CI and migrations are performed against it.
+This repository provides a comprehensive example of a fictional ecommerce site for a CookieHouse, showcasing how Fides can be integrated into CI/CD pipelines to ensure privacy and regulatory compliance.
+The example consists of a turn-key solution, demonstrating the full process from building a database in CI to performing migrations against it.
+The CookieHouse example serves as a practical guide to understand how Fides can be applied in real-world scenarios.

+In addition to this turn-key example, another repository will be available as a lab to help users set up their own CI/CD pipelines using Fides.
+By following the lab, you can learn how to establish a CI/CD pipeline tailored to your specific requirements while ensuring that privacy regulations are enforced in your code.

+The Fides platform is designed to help organizations manage and fulfill Data Mapping, Consent, and Data Privacy Requests while staying compliant with various privacy regulations.
+By using Fides in your CI/CD pipeline, you can ensure that your company remains compliant, reducing the risk of privacy breaches and potential fines.

 #### Minimum requirements